 This is one of those areas that provides a wide variety of possibilities.

-Should you optimize for conversions?
+Should you optimize for A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More?
 Maybe.
 If you can get results.
 You may not have the budget to generate enough results to properly optimize.
 In that case, you may need to optimize for something else.

-Does that mean optimizing for The link click metric measures all clicks on links that drive users to properties on and off of Facebook. or Landing Page View is a Facebook ads metric that represents when people land on your destination URL after clicking a link in your ad.?
-Or Engagment?
+Does that mean optimizing for The link click metric measures all clicks on links that drive users to properties on and off of Facebook.
+More or Landing Page View is a Facebook ads metric that represents when people land on your destination URL after clicking a link in your ad.
+More?
+Or Engagement?
 Maybe.
 But be wary of the results you get there (as discussed before).